 Rounded corners and edges and subtle colors.

 |Travertine is tumbled in a machine with other stones to gently round off the corners and edges.
-Tumbled travertine has an older, antique look and provides ample traction for outdoor surfaces.|
+Tumbled travertine has an aged, antique look and provides ample traction for outdoor surfaces.|

 |Brushed||Brushed travertine has the most subtle colors of all types of travertine.
-Brushed travertine can either be tumbled or not.||The surface of the travertine is treated with wire brushes to produce a flat, matte surface.|
+It can either be tumbled or not.||The surface of the travertine is treated with wire brushes to produce a flat, matte surface.|

 For dry-set applications, sand is swept between the pavers after they have been set.
 A newer method is to sweep polymeric sand into the joints.
 Polymeric sand is a combination of filtered, size-calibrated sand and polymer adhesives.
 When sprayed with water, the adhesives first soften and then combine with the sand, hardening and binding the sand together.